How To Take Bad Smells Out Of Clothes Without Washing Them

 Simply pop your item of dry clothing in a bag (to avoid your clothing taking on the smell of frozen peas) and pop it in the freezer overnight.
 That’s all you need to do.

 The next day allow your clothes to warm up for a few minutes before getting dressed.
 Your clothes won’t be stiff – as you put them in the freezer when they are dry – but they will be a little chilly.
 Letting them warm up means you won’t get frostbite!
+It’s not an alternative to washing your clothes, but it will buy you some extra time between washes.

 See my full guide to freezing clothes for all the details.

-5. Steam Your Clothing
+Steam Your Clothing

 ✅ Best for removing general strong bad smells in a flash

+This method works because the high heat from the steam kills those pesky odour-causing bacteria.
 Just make sure you follow the laundry care label first, to make sure your garment is suitable for steaming.

-Have None Of These Options Worked?
+What If None Of These Options Have Worked?

-For laundering clothes, I have found that Dr Bronner’s liquid castile soap is hands down the best way to get all types of bad smells.
-From BO and cigarette smoke to the musty smell vintage clothing sometimes has – Dr Bronner’s seems to get out all kinds of stinks from all types of clothing.
+From body odour and cigarette smoke to the musty smell vintage clothing sometimes has – Dr Bronner’s seems to get out all kinds of stinks from all types of clothing.
 Even smells that other methods haven’t been able to touch.

 Before running a full load of laundry, I use around 50 to 100 ml of liquid castile soap in place of standard laundry detergent.
 Then I add a few tablespoons of white vinegar to the fabric conditioner drawer, before running a standard wash.
 Once the wash cycle is finished I dry my clothing as usual.